nielsofficeofficial/PHPHtml-Optimizer/README.md

 ```

-For Installation <a href="https://github.com/nielsofficeofficial/PHPHtml-Optimizer-Installations"> Process link here </a><br />
+For Installation / Configuration <a href="https://github.com/nielsofficeofficial/PHPHtml-Optimizer-Installations"> Process link here </a><br />
 For PHPOptimizer more examples and <a href="https://github.com/nielsofficeofficial/PHPHtml-Optimizer-Docx"> Documentation link here </a><br />
 For PHPFileEnhancers and <a href="https://github.com/nielsofficeofficial/PHPHtml-Optimizer-Enhancers"> Reference link here </a><br />
 For PHPAuthenication and <a href="#"> SOON on <i>PHPHtml-Optimizer</i> v1.4 </a><br />